-Throughout the two decades of my work designing, directing and coaching, the kinetic elasticity for all kinds of performance from spectacular acrobatics and the aesthetically moving to theatrical physicality and choreographed ensembles the element of motion has always been central to my process.
+Throughout the two decades of my work designing, directing and coaching the kinetic elasticity for all kinds of performance, from spectacular acrobatics and the aesthetically moving to theatrical physicality and choreographed ensembles, the element of motion has always been central to my process.

 In my early teens I discovered artistic gymnastics and spent the next decade or so practicing and competing at the international level.
 Above all else it was the pure inspiration of the movement, weightlessness and suspension that captivated me.
-Little did I know at the time that these would turn out to be formative years laying down the foundation for my insights into the nature of motion as a powerful medium for narrative, storytelling and abstract ideas.
+Little did I know at the time that these would turn out to be formative years laying down the foundation for my insights into the nature of motion as a powerful medium for visual narrative, storytelling and abstract ideas.

 Along side and in the wake of my athletic career I explored and generated opportunities to perform in stage, TV, film and other professional productions and developed as a physical performance coach working with dancers, actors, physical theater and other performing artists to help them find a relevant physical vocabulary and range for their performance.

-Expanding on my broad experience and distinctive expertise with the physicality of performance I shifted from the Cirque du Soleil to establish myself as a freelance designer, director and consultant for performance and performance-based productions, projects and experiences.
-As my journey continues it is very stimulating that more and more mediums and platforms for the active presence of performance and kinetic content are emerging to engage in.
-It is within this dynamic atmosphere of innovation of traditional and emerging forms of performance presentation that I continue to develop a versatile, practical approach, guiding principles as it were, for the physicality of motion as a powerful medium.
+Since, I have worked with productions worldwide and, as my journey continues what is stimulating to my work is that there are more and more mediums and platforms for the active presence of performance and kinetic content that are emerging to engage with.
+It is within this dynamic atmosphere of innovation in traditional and of emerging forms of presence that I continue to develop a versatile, practical approach, guiding principles as it were, for the physicality of motion as a powerful medium.